-Once the property is completely cleared out, and made safe (if possible), then you’ll typically need to begin bringing in contractors and inspectors to assess the situation, provide quotes on repairs, and begin laying out a scope of work and timeline.
+Once the property is completely cleared out, and made safe (if possible), then you’ll typically need to begin bringing in contractors and inspectors to assess the situation of the house, provide quotes on repairs, and begin laying out a scope of work and timeline.
 This may be a lengthy process, though code enforcement fines and violation penalties can add up by the day.
 Sometimes this is as high as $1,000 per day.

 The Complexity of a Sale

-You can imagine the challenge that presents in trying to sell.
+You can imagine the challenge that presents in trying to sell the house.

-Even if you can bring agents and buyers in, if the hoarder is still in the picture, they can be a major roadblock.
+Even if you can bring agents and buyers in to sell the property, if the hoarder is still in the picture, they can be a major roadblock.
 It is in their best interest, but they can push back against visitors, be offended by comments, or simply find excuses to delay or back out of a contract during the process which can take months.

 In the case of a probate sale there can be extra privacy concerns too.
 You don’t want photos of the home all over the internet for eternity, of for that situation to be the lasting final memory the world has of them.

 By working with an investor-buyer, many of the challenges of selling a hoarder house can be overcome.

 Companies that buy houses specialize in these types of properties are very familiar with the legal and safety challenges.
 They have sound systems for working through the process, and making it more palatable to hoarders and their family members, and more profitable too.